Product set growth in virtual subgroups of mapping class groups: Product set growth

 \begin{proof} As the projective map is $k$-to-1 we have that $|U|= k|U_1|$, so combined with the fact that $|U^n|\geqslant |U^n_1|$, we obtain our inequality. \end{proof}

-\begin{rem} Note that if one of the factors in a direct product is finite, then the projection to the other factors will always be finite-to-1, and so this case is covered by the above lemma.
+\begin{rem} Note that if one of the factors in a direct product is finite, then the projection to the other factors will always be finite-to-1.
+Consequently, in this case a subgroup will have uniform product set growth if and only if its projection to the other factors has uniform product set growth \cite[Lemma 3.6.7]{Kerr2022}.
 This is why the assumption of $H_2$ being infinite was necessary in \Cref{NoProducts}. \end{rem}

 On the other hand, if the cardinality of the projection is infinite, then this can form an obstruction to uniform product set growth.